 Tip #2: Bring in specialists

 Compliance doesn't exist in a vacuum.
-With increasing risks coming at the company from different places, Compliance also depends on the skills and technical expertise of others - from IT specialists, media specialists, safety, legal experts, and more.
+With increasing risks coming at the company from different places, Compliance also depends on the skills and technical expertise of others - IT specialists, media specialists, safety, legal experts, and more.
 You can't do it all on your own.
 Find internal and external personnel to bolster your team.
 Make a note of 'names' that appear in the press when other firms hit the headlines.
 You never know when you might need them.

-Tip #3: Beware unquestioning obedience
+Tip #3: Beware of blind obedience

 Tip #4: Build a solid team around you